- Reise Bausteine

 A “MUST” for every Traveler in India.
 Although these days will be probably the most challenging time of your journey through India, these three cities are simply a part of a visit to the Indian subcontinent.

 We will make the trip as easy and enjoyable for you as possible!

 Let’s start with Delhi, the capital of India.
 Then we move on to the capital of India’s largest state: Jaipur.
-Its colourful activities, old palaces, large castles and above all the shopping facilities make the city a strenuous but also unforgettable cultural experience.
+Its colorful activities, old palaces, large castles and above all the shopping facilities make the city a strenuous but also an unforgettable cultural experience.
 Then we cycle through the Bharatpur National Park for bird watching until we reach our highlight: the Taj Mahal in Agra.
-On our way back we make a stop in Mathura, the birthplace of Krishna.
+On our way back we can make a stop in Mathura, the birthplace of Krishna.